Juul/tail-stream/README.md

 If fs.watch is not available, then this is detected as a file deletion.

-If fs.watch _is_ available and truncate detections is enabled, then errors occur (and the stream is closed if endOnError is set).
+If fs.watch _is_ available and truncate detection is enabled, then errors occur (and the stream is closed if endOnError is set).

 If fs.watch is available and truncate detection is _disabled_ then moving the file will not disrupt the stream.